MathiasWP/frontend-architecture-draft/README.md

 function checkFileExists(projectId, fileName) {
     // Stores are split up by a specified identifier instead of hashing the payload,
-    // so we can retriece the specific store for the documents on this project const documentStore = getDocumentStore(projectId)
+    // so we can retrieve the specific store for the documents on this project const documentStore = getDocumentStore(projectId)
     return get(documentStore).some(existingDocument => existingDocument.name === fileName)
 }